-Enjoying the sun is one of the things many people look forward to in the summer and on holidays.
-However, if you have diabetes it's important to take precautions to ensure that your diabetes remains well-controlled in this hot weather.
+Enjoying the sun is one of the things many people look forward to in the summer and on holiday.
+But if you have diabetes, it can be harder to manage your blood glucose (sugar) levels in the hot weather.

 Sitting in the sun for long periods can affect your diabetes because you're not being very active, making blood sugar levels higher than usual.
 On the flipside, if you take insulin to treat your diabetes it will be will be absorbed more quickly from the injection site in warm weather, and this increases the risk of hypos.

 If you are vigilant about your diabetes control then there is no reason you can't have fun in the sun like anybody else.
 We've created some top tips to stay sun-safe this summer.

 Keep meters and test strips away from the sun

 Extremes of temperature can also affect your blood glucose meter and test strips.
 Keep your meter and test strips as close to normal room temperature as possible and out of direct sunlight, but don’t refrigerate them as cold temperatures can also lead to misleading results.

 Store insulin properly

 If you take insulin to treat your diabetes, keep a close eye on how you store it.
 If your blood sugar levels are consistently higher than expected, it is worth considering whether your insulin could have been damaged in the sun.
 Insulin, in the hot weather especially, is best kept in the fridge or a cool bag (taking care that it does not freeze).

 When damaged by heat, clear insulin generally becomes cloudy and cloudy insulin becomes grainy and sticks in the side of the glass.
 Insulin that has been exposed to bright sunlight sometimes has a brownish colour.
 Do not use insulin that shows these changes.
 Speak to your GP or healthcare professional if you are unsure.